pserrano/trivagotest/README.md

 − How would you improve your solution?
 Mention next steps to be considered.

-- I would like to have more time to do better solution for network layer (encript layer, https, etc)
+I would like to have more time to do better solution for network layer (encript layer, https, etc)
-- I would like